gomorpheus/morpheus-docs/release_notes/current.rst

 - Option for Cross-Tenant Naming Policies (sequence applies across tenants) added to ``Administration -> Provisioning``
 - Migration wizard: new Ports component added
 - vCloud Director: Network reconfigure added

+.. important:: v3.6.0 or later required to upgrade to 4.0.0.
+Upgrade steps have been changed.
+4.0.0 contains upgrades to MySQL, RabbitMQ, and Elasticsearch.
+Please refer to 4.0.0 Upgrade Requirements before upgrading, and BACKUP YOUR DATABASE before upgrade.